Adam Schiff: 'We May all be Moving to Canada Soon'

 On the topic of Facebook, the lawmaker said the technology giant will “need to be pulled and dragged into this era of corporate responsibility.”

-“The economic incentives are simply too powerful for the continuation of the status quo,” he added.
+“The economic incentives are simply too powerful for the continuation of the status quo,” he judged.

+“I, until proven otherwise, have the sense with respect to Google-YouTube that their strategy is to avoid the scrutiny of the other platforms and disclose as little as possible,” he added.
+“It’s not unlike the — although I’m sure they won’t appreciate this analogy — the president’s view that if you don’t test it, there is no virus.
+If they don’t discuss it, if they don’t reveal it, there is no problem, and so nothing I guess from the hearing shook those impressions, but time will tell.”

 Schiff’s comment regarding Canada is reminiscent of pledges made by a host of liberal Hollywood celebrities, who promised and copped out of moving north if then-candidate Donald Trump won the 2016 presidential election.
 Girls creator Lena Dunham was among those stars, having once said there was a “100 percent” chance that she would move to Canada if Trump won the White House.
 In October 2018, actress Barbra Streisand claimed she was considering moving to Canada if the House Republicans kept their majority in the midterm election.